The Millionairess: Hit song

 George Martin, who was the producer at that time of Peter Sellers' comedy recordings, conceived and instigated the writing and recording of a comedy duet "Goodness Gracious Me", sung by Sellers and Loren in their film characters.
 Martin commissioned David Lee and Herbert Kretzmer to write the song.
 Martin himself produced the recording.
 Martin envisioned the song as a recording to be incorporated in the soundtrack of the film.
 The film's producers did not agree to this, but the studio was happy to see the song released as a stand-alone single to promote the film.
-The song became a UK chart hit in 1960 and succeeded in publicising the film.
+The song became a UK chart hit in 1960.